🎉 Second Edition Released 🎉

-Chapter 7: Testing Dynamic Swift Views – Exercise Solution
+Chapter 7 – Exercise Solution

 In Chapter 7, we learned how SwiftUI and Combine work together to keep the view up to date seamlessly.